andrewbrereton/obsidian-to-ical-plugin/README.md

 This is to allow you to exclude completed tasks from being added to your calendar.
 It will also remove tasks from your calendar once they are marked as completed.

+### Add tasks as TODO items to your calendar

+Enabling this will append all of your tasks as TODO items to the end of your calendar file.
+Some iCalendar clients are able to render these tasks separate to the calendar events.
+Some clients that support this include Google Tasks, Microsoft Outlook, Microsoft To Do, Mozilla Thunderbird with Lightning Calendar, Android CalDAV-Sync, Calendars by Readdle, Todoist and OmniFocus.

 ### Save calendar to GitHub Gist?

 Enabling this will unlock the [Save calendar to GitHub Gist](README.md#save-calendar-to-gitHub-gist) settings.